Post

 \[L[y - y^*] = L[y] - L[y^*] = r - r = 0.\ \blacksquare\]

-We know that for homogeneous differential equation ($\ref{eqn:homogeneous_linear_ode}$), the general solution includes all solutions.
-Let’s show that the same holds for nonhomogeneous differential equation ($\ref{eqn:nonhomogeneous_linear_ode}$).
+For a homogeneous ODE ($\ref{eqn:homogeneous_linear_ode}$), we know that the general solution includes all solutions.
+Let’s show that the same holds for the nonhomogeneous ODE ($\ref{eqn:nonhomogeneous_linear_ode}$).

-Theorem 2: The General Solution of a Nonhomogeneous Differential Equation Includes All Solutions
+Theorem 2: The General Solution of a Nonhomogeneous ODE Includes All Solutions

 Proof

-Let $y^*$ be any solution of equation ($\ref{eqn:nonhomogeneous_linear_ode}$) on interval $I$, and let $x_0$ be any point in interval $I$.
-By the existence theorem for general solutions of homogeneous equations with continuous coefficients, $y_h = c_1y_1 + c_2y_2$ exists, and by the method of variation of parameters (which we will explore later), $y_p$ also exists, so the general solution ($\ref{eqn:general_sol}$) of equation ($\ref{eqn:nonhomogeneous_linear_ode}$) exists on interval $I$.
-Now, by Theorem 1(b), $Y = y^* - y_p$ is a solution of the homogeneous differential equation ($\ref{eqn:homogeneous_linear_ode}$) on interval $I$, and at $x_0$:
+Let $y^*$ be any solution of equation ($\ref{eqn:nonhomogeneous_linear_ode}$) on $I$, and let $x_0$ be any $x$ in the interval $I$.
+By the theorem on the Existence of a General Solution for homogeneous ODEs with continuous variable coefficients, $y_h = c_1y_1 + c_2y_2$ exists.
+Also, by the method of variation of parameters, which we will discuss later, $y_p$ also exists.
+Therefore, the general solution ($\ref{eqn:general_sol}$) of the nonhomogeneous ODE ($\ref{eqn:nonhomogeneous_linear_ode}$) exists on the interval $I$.
+Now, by Theorem 1(b) which we proved earlier, $Y = y^* - y_p$ is a solution of the homogeneous ODE ($\ref{eqn:homogeneous_linear_ode}$) on interval $I$, and at $x_0$,

 \[\begin{gather*} Y(x_0) = y^*(x_0) - y_p(x_0) \\ Y^{\prime}(x_0) = {y^*}^{\prime}(x_0) - y_p^{\prime}(x_0) \end{gather*}\]

-By the existence and uniqueness theorem for initial value problems, there exists a unique solution $Y$ of the homogeneous differential equation ($\ref{eqn:homogeneous_linear_ode}$) on interval $I$ satisfying these initial conditions, which can be obtained by assigning appropriate values to $c_1$ and $c_2$ in $y_h$.
-Since $y^* = Y + y_p$, we have shown that any particular solution $y^*$ of the nonhomogeneous differential equation ($\ref{eqn:nonhomogeneous_linear_ode}$) can be obtained from the general solution ($\ref{eqn:general_sol}$). $\blacksquare$
+According to the Existence and Uniqueness Theorem for Initial Value Problems, for the initial conditions above, there exists a unique particular solution $Y$ of the homogeneous ODE ($\ref{eqn:homogeneous_linear_ode}$) on interval $I$, which can be obtained by assigning suitable values to $c_1$ and $c_2$ in $y_h$.
+Since $y^* = Y + y_p$, we have shown that any particular solution $y^*$ of the nonhomogeneous ODE ($\ref{eqn:nonhomogeneous_linear_ode}$) can be obtained from the general solution ($\ref{eqn:general_sol}$). $\blacksquare$

 This post is licensed under CC BY-NC 4.0 by the author.